yg99992/SOI_PUF/README.md

-# Python Model of SOI PUF and cSOI PUF
+# Source Code of SOI PUF and cSOI PUF
 This repository contains the FPGA project, python model and matlab code of SOI PUF and cSOI PUF published in:

 > C. Xu, L. Zhang, P. -I. Mak, R. P. Martins and M. -K. Law, "Fully Symmetrical Obfuscated Interconnection and Weak-PUF-Assisted Challenge Obfuscation Strong PUFs Against Machine-Learning Modeling Attacks," in IEEE Transactions on Information Forensics and Security, 2024